cfpb/design-manual/guides/effective-forms.md

 * There's only one submit button to press
 * A single URL gives access to all form fields
 * It doesn't force a fixed order of completion
-* You benefit from context of neighbouring sections
+* You benefit from context of neighboring sections
 * Progress is self-evident

 #### **The bad**